-The Sheffield Steelkings are the largest para ice hockey club in the country.
+The Sheffield Steelkings have become the largest para ice hockey club in Great Britain.

 First established in 2014, the Steelkings play and train out of IceSheffield, and compete in the British Para Ice Hockey League.